MileHacker Logo

 Putian Fujian, China Travel Guide

 Putian’s strong connection to the sea and its agricultural heritage shape its food.
-The highlighting fresh, local ingredients shapes every dish.
+The emphasis on fresh, local ingredients shapes every dish.
 This section navigates menus, proper dining conduct, and culinary experiences beyond just eating.

-From street food stalls to more refined restaurants, Putian features different dining options.
-This information for savoring the top of local cuisine, serving various culinary tastes and dietary needs.
+From street food stalls to more polished restaurants, Putian features different dining options.
+This information for savoring the top of local cuisine, serving various tastes and dietary needs.
 Authentic flavors of Putian.

 Culinary Overview